csc301-winter-2020/team-project-3-matron/deliverable-1/planning.md

  * **Feel free (but not obligated) to use personas.
    You can create your personas as part of this Markdown file, or add a link to an external site (for example, [Xtensio](https://xtensio.com/user-persona/)).**

 The first type of user for our application is the hospital manager.
-Our plugin will integrate with an existing scheduling system, which is currently operated by managers who create the schedules and give them to the nurses.
-When our plugin is complete, the main features such as calculating distances between rooms will be used by the manager when they operate the scheduling system.
+This would be any hospital staff in an administrative position who's in charge of scheduling tasks for the other hospital staff.
+Their goal is to try and optimize nurse schedules as much as possible, which our product would help them achieve by allowing them to take distance into account when creating schedules.

-The second type of user will be the interns who will be responsible for inputting the spatial and blueprint data into the plugin to build the virtual blueprint.
-They will be the ones who translate the real, physical layout of the hospital into a format that can be used by the backend of our plugin when pathfinding between rooms and calculating distance.
+The second type of user will be the interns employed by the hospital.
+They're job will be to translate the real, physical layout of the hospital into a virtual blueprint on our plugin.
+Before the hospital manager can benefit from optimized schedules, an intern will have to use the product to create virtual blueprints of the hospital to be used by the pathfinding system.

 #### Q3: Why would your users choose your product?
 What are they using today to solve their problem/need?